hearlambeth/sykurmolar/README.md

 in use in some form live since 2024. built on lessons from previous loopers using pyo and computer keyboard controllers, 2017-2021.

-# requirements
+# requirements, simplified

 - linux
 - audio interface
 - apc40 mkii
-- python libraries: pyo64, rtmidi, a few mathematical ones
+- python libraries: pyo, rtmidi, numpy, jack_server (unused)

 # usage (laptop)